 Logarithmic scaling is only available for FFT measurements with frequency as the X axis.
-Displaying a measurement with a time axis (Time Record, Capture or Correlation) will change the scaling to linear (and disable this softkey).
+Displaying a measurement with a time axis (Time Record, Capture) will change the scaling to linear (and disable this softkey).

 Octave Analysis is always displayed on a logarithmic X axis.
 The X axis type for Swept Sine measurements is set by the Sweep Type.
-This softkey is disabled for the Octave Analysis and Swept Sine Measurement Groups.
+This softkey is disabled for the Octave Analysis, Swept Sine, Order, and Time/Histogram Measurement Groups.